 |

-Lice shampoos &
+Lice shampoos & creme rinses

-Lice shampoos like RID
+Lice shampoos like RID contain

-contain pyrethrum and piperonyl butoxide (PBO) that
+pyrethrum and piperonyl butoxide (PBO) that kill adult

-natural product made from extracts of the
+from extracts of the chrysanthemum plant.
+Follow

-chrysanthemum plant.
-Follow package instructions
+package instructions carefully.

-An alternative to lice
+An alternative to lice shampoo is a

-shampoo is a permethrin-based creme rinse like Nix.
+permethrin-based creme rinse like Nix.
+Like

-adult lice but are applied after regular shampooing.
+lice but are applied after regular shampooing.

 Permethrin is a pyrethroid-type insecticide.
 There has